 The travel time reductions not only benefit passengers, but also airlines.
 Aircrew needs to work less hours and/or can be more productive.
 Because aircraft can be used more productively, fewer aircraft are needed, which brings down the aircraft costs.
-The SESAR ATM Master Plan estimates the maintenance, aircraft and crew costs at € 36.9 per minute of flight time on average.
-By applying these costs to the average flight times in Table 5.1 we obtain the total maintenance, aircraft and crew costs per flight in each scenario and future year (Table 5.4).
+The SESAR ATM Master Plan estimates the maintenance, aircraft and crew costs at \notin 36.9 per minute of flight time on average.
+By applying these costs to the average flight times in Table 5.1 we obtain the total maintenance, aircraft and crew costs and future year (Table 5.4).